Arcadia-Science/readlif/README.md

 # readlif

+> **This project is archived and no longer maintained.**
+> Please use **[liffile](https://github.com/cgohlke/liffile)** instead — it is actively developed, more robust, and more feature complete.

+---

-The `readlif` package is a fast, pure Python reader for Leica Image Format (LIF) files.
-It supports Python 3.9 and above.
+The `readlif` package was a pure Python reader for Leica Image Format (LIF) files.

-This code is inspired by the [Open Microscopy Bio-Formats project](https://github.com/openmicroscopy/bioformats).
+This code was inspired by the [Open Microscopy Bio-Formats project](https://github.com/openmicroscopy/bioformats).

-Auto-generated documentation is available [here](https://readlif.readthedocs.io/en/latest/).

-## Project status: Ownership change

-In September 2024, ownership of the `readlif` package was transferred from [Nick Negretti](https://github.com/nimne), its original author, to [Arcadia Science](https://github.com/arcadia-Science/).
-We are committed to maintaining and improving this project for the imaging community as part of [Arcadia's committment to open science](https://www.arcadiascience.com/about/ecosystem).
-For any questions or support, please open an issue in this repo.

-## Roadmap

-The following is a summary of recent and planned changes to the `readlif` package by Arcadia Science:

-- [Done] Fix a bug related to reading 16-bit images.
-- [Done] Use ruff for formatting and linting.
-- [Done] migrate to pyproject.toml for package configuration.
-- [Planned] add support for reading 32-bit images.
-- [Planned] add support for extracting relevant metadata from the raw XML metadata embedded in LIF files.
-- [Planned] refactor the `get_plane` method to make it easier to use.
-- [Planned] improve tests using realistic test files from internal sources.

 ## Installation